 - You will not need to go submit a hard copy of the application.

 - The application will be checked for completeness at the point the application is submitted.
 Reducing the likelihood of the application being deemed invalid on receipt.

 - And, perhaps most importantly it should save you money.

 Each form is accompanied by help text and a checklist which you should read in order to ensure you have submitted all the information required.
 Further information on the additional supporting information listed in each checklist can be found in our Validation Requirements document, which sets out when particular information is required.
-Click Here to view Validation Checklist and Notes (Pdf 279kb).
+View Validation Checklist (pdf, 843kb) and Notes (pdf 279kb).
 If you do not send all the information we need to deal with your application, we will not be able to register it and it will be returned to you.